reaper47/anemometer-arduino/README.md

 - The voltage wire is attached to the wires of a 12V supply.
 - The data wire is inserted into the *Pin 12* of the Arduino with the transmitter module.
-- The ground wire is inserted into the ground pin of the same Arduino.
+- The ground wire is inserted into the *Ground Pin* of the same Arduino.

 ### FS1000A